-Wow, I was going through my posts and found this one that never went life for some reason.
+Wow, I was going through my posts and found this one that never went live for some reason.
 I think I wrote it originally back in August, but it could have been even further back than that.
 Enjoy!

 I realize it’s been a while since I did an actual comic review.
 I’ve been reading mostly newer stuff lately and trying to catch up on more recent books that I missed, but I did grab all four Astonishing X-Men trades from the library the other day after.
 I had read the first three and part of the fourth, but wasn’t really seeing what all the fuss was about and got pretty displeased with the incredible lateness of the book, so I stopped reading.
 And while I did like the series a little bit more the second time around, I’m still not blown away like everyone else.